westland/westland.github.io/content/inquiries/AI.md

 Is AI "intelligent"?
 Tell me what intelligence is, and I can give you an answer.
 But, ask an _octopus_ what is intelligence, and he will say "the ability to use eight arms all at once."
 The _dolphin_ will tell you it's the ability to "backflip in the ocean."
 The rat, the ability to "discern faint smells in stereo."
 This is why I dislike the term "AI."
 That term anthropomorphizes a machine along human terms -- we load self-absorbed bias on top of self-congratulatory praise and say it's a threat to humanity.
 You can't be more misleading.

 That's not to say that transformers like ChatGPT aren't truly impressive.
-Here is a rap song about my much beloved 10micron telescope mount, written by ChatGPT-4:
+Here is a rap song about my  beloved 10micron telescope mount, written by ChatGPT-4:

 _(Verse 1)